Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

+where $n$ is the number of users and $x_i$ denotes the performance metric (typically throughput) of the $i^{\text{th}}$ user.
+When applied to throughput, it is often referred to as the throughput fairness index.
+The value ranges from $\frac{1}{n}$ (worst case) to $1$ (best case), and reaches its maximum when all users receive identical allocations.
+However, the index implicitly assumes that all users require similar throughput levels.
+In coexistence scenarios where networks have heterogeneous throughput demands, equalizing throughputs is not meaningful, and the index may therefore misleadingly penalize allocations that are optimal for each network.

+\item \textbf{Airtime fairness} is another metric derived from the same principle.
+Instead of throughput, $x_i$ represents each user's share of occupied airtime.
+Airtime fairness addresses the limitation of throughput-based fairness for heterogeneous-rate networks and can be combined with throughput fairness to strike a balance between channel utilization and overall throughput~\cite{oxford_fairness}.

+\item \textbf{3GPP fairness definition} was originally introduced for LTE–LAA~\cite{fairness_laa} and later adopted for NR–U~\cite{fairness_nr}.
+This definition ensures that a coexisting system (e.g., a cellular network) does not degrade a Wi-Fi network more than an additional Wi-Fi network would.
+In our view, this remains one of the most suitable fairness criteria for coexistence among high-throughput technologies. \end{itemize} }

+{ A variety of approaches have been proposed to analyze, optimize, and enable coexistence in unlicensed bands.
+The comprehensive survey on high-throughput coexistence \cite{coexistence_6G_survey} provides an in-depth overview of AI-driven techniques.
+Here, we briefly highlight several widely used methods in the literature.
+Many works rely on optimization-based formulations \cite{3gpp_fairness_optimization, theorem_fairness_optimization}, game-theoretic tools \cite{GAMETHEORY}, multiarmed bandit models \cite{MULTIARMED}, or Markov-chain-based analyses \cite{WIFIMARKOV, oxford_fairness, markov_coexistence}.
+Machine-learning approaches \cite{OPTIMIZINGCOEXIST_DLNFR} and reinforcement-learning techniques \cite{RLWIFILTE, NRUDRL} have also been extensively explored. }

-Coexistence of LTE-LAA and Wi-Fi is expected to be fair, because of design assumption under LAA technology.
-Research done supports this statement: LTE-LAA is usually better coexist with Wi-Fi rather than other Wi-Fi network \cite{COEXISTENCELTEWIFI}.
-However, several challenges are presented in case, among them the disparity in ED thresholds between Wi-Fi and cellular technologies, notably Wi-Fi's ED threshold at -62 dBm compared for example to LTE-LAA's -72 dBm.
-This discrepancy has profound implications for the fairness of coexistence \cite{ASSYMENERGYTHRESH}.
+The coexistence of LTE-LAA and Wi-Fi is generally expected to be fair, based on the design principles underlying LAA.
+Empirical studies support this assumption, showing that LTE-LAA often coexists more effectively with Wi-Fi than Wi-Fi networks do with each other \cite{COEXISTENCELTEWIFI}.
+Nevertheless, several challenges remain, most notably the disparity in ED thresholds between Wi-Fi and cellular systems.
+For instance, Wi-Fi employs an ED threshold of -62~dBm, whereas LTE-LAA typically uses a threshold of -72~dBm.
+This asymmetry has significant implications for the perceived fairness of coexistence \cite{ASSYMENERGYTHRESH}. {On the other hand, LTE-LAA offers higher spectral efficiency, more advanced link adaptation, and better performance stability compared to Wi-Fi 5 \cite{ltelaa_wifi_coexistence_survey}, which may compensate for the asymmetry introduced by different threshold settings}.